 How to Calculate a Partially Amortized Loan

-The Omni Calculator is a representative partially amortized loan calculator.
+The Omni Calculator for partially amortized loans is a representative PAL calculator.
 You use a partially amortized loan calculator by entering the required data.
 This includes the full loan amount, the annual interest rate, the amortization period and the term.
 The result returned will include the monthly payment, the total monthly payments and the balloon amount.

 Imagine you want to purchase a $12 million property with a $10 million PAL.
 You can get a loan with a 30-year amortization schedule and a 7-year term.
 The lender charges you 8.5% fixed interest.
 According to the Omni Calculator, your monthly payments will be $76,891.35, for a total of $6,458,873.26 after 7 years.
 The balloon payment will be $9,307,904.75, giving a grand total of $15,766,778.01.
 Note that this exceeds the original mortgage amount by more than 50%.